 23: On how instead of showing prosperity via actions that actually benefit the world, things like the Marshall Plan for example, in reality the US government (here he quotes Michael Hudson, the dissident economist) accumulated a "growing volume of claims on foreign economies, ultimately securing control over the non-Communist world's political as well as economic processes."

 23ff: Discussion here of the "Kitchen Debate" between Nixon and Khrushchev where in the USA housing was affordable, most basic appliances were easily affordable... but then Nixon took the US off the gold standard; this suddenly enabled the USA to (again quoting Hudson here) "tax other nations for however the United States wanted to spend its growing budget deficit."
 [This is via the Treasury "base layer" money system (PS: see Nik Bhatia's excellent short book Layered Money for nuances here) where everyone in the world essentially had to hold US dollars or US Treasuries.
-Thus the USA was able to export inflation to the rest of the non-communist world, while keeping things cheap for ourselves; we didn't really have to work or produce much: also there a useful a discussion of more of Michael Hudson's ideas of the FIRE-based economy and the de-industrialization on the United States.
+Thus the USA was able to export inflation to the rest of the non-communist world, while keeping things cheap for ourselves; we didn't really have to work or produce much.
+See here for more discussion of Michael Hudson's ideas of the FIRE-based economy and the de-industrialization on the United States.

 27: The author describes his experience going to the "1969-70 Education USA" exhibition in Baku, as well as the 1976 exhibition "Technology for the American Home," also in Baku: people couldn't conceal their marveling at America's classrooms, their furniture, their homes, "American homes looked futuristic, affluent, and they stirred desires in others...
 There was no denying that the Americans, as it seemed then, live better, much better, and the average Soviet citizen, and both sides knew it."